Looking to go grab a drink somewhere on Saturday afternoon, but you've got the kids with you?

 1075 East Montague Ave., North Charleston

-EVO is another popular place in Park Circle where you'll see parents drinking and eating out with their kids.
-Though there's not a specific kids' menu, booster seats are offered here, and there’s also a long, low and deep credenza in the bathroom that can be used as a changing table, though they don’t have a plastic fold-down one.
+EVO is another popular place in Park Circle where you'll see parents drinking and dining out with their kids.
+Though there's not a specific kids' menu, the pizzeria offers booster seats, and there’s also a long, low and deep credenza in the bathroom that can be used as a changing table, though they don’t have a plastic fold-down one.

 4155 Dorchester Road, North Charleston